jsiek/deduce/README.md

 tutorial on how to write functional programs in Deduce.
 The second part shows how to write proofs in Deduce.

+I recommend that you work through the examples in this introduction.
+Create a file named `examples.pf` in the top `deduce` directory and add the examples one at a time.
+To check the file, run the `deduce.py` script on the file from the `deduce` directory.

+	python ./deduce.py ./examples.pf

+You will need Python version 3.10 or later.

 # Functional Programming in Deduce

 Deduce supports the following language features: